ItsNickBarry/hyperbolic-canvas/README.md

 ```

 ### Exposed Variables and Constants
-An array of all Canvas objects is exposed through the `HyperbolicCanvas` namespace:
+An object containing all Canvas objects is exposed through the `HyperbolicCanvas` namespace.

 ```javascript
 window.HyperbolicCanvas.canvases;